reshamas/reshamas.github.io/_posts/2018-05-08-resource-guide-for-women-in-data-science.md

 - **Membership:**  some of the organizations are open to women and non-binary.
 Others are open to male allies.
 Be informed of their membership requirements before joining.

 ## Women’s Conferences
-Here is a list of conferences organized by and for women, with women speakers in data science and tech.
+Here is a list of conferences organized by and for women, with women speakers in data science or tech.

 ### [Women in Data Science](https://www.widsconference.org)
 - hosted at Stanford University